ChristopherA/intro-mac-command-line/part1-basics.md

 What is the Command Line Interface?
 -----------------------------------
 Underneath the wonderful Mac Graphical User Interface ("GUI") is a powerful and flexible method of working directly with files and the web.
-This is known as the "command line interface", or sometimes CLI.
+This is known as the "command line interface", or sometimes "CLI".

-It may seem geeky at first, and at first its depth may seem intimidating, but you don't need to learn it all of it for it for the command line to become quite useful to you.
-In particular, in order to learn how to program web applications or clients on the Mac, you will need to have some comfort with basics of the Mac command line.
+It may seem geeky at first, and its depth may seem intimidating, but you don't need to learn it all of it for it for the command line to become quite useful to you.
+In particular, in order to learn how to program web applications or clients effectively on the Mac, you will need to have some comfort with the basics of the Mac command line.

 The Terminal, the Console, the Shell, and the Command Line
 ----------------------------------------------------------
 First, you should learn how to start the built-in application that runs the Mac CLI, called the _Terminal_.
-To open it, rather than the usual GUI method of opening the Applications/Utilities directory and double-clicking the Terminal app, instead you should learn to open the Terminal with your keyboard.
+To open it, rather than the usual GUI method of opening the Applications/Utilities directory and double-clicking the Terminal app, instead you should learn to open the Terminal soley by using your keyboard.

 Type `command + spacebar` and then type `terminal` and press return.
-In fact, you don't even need to typically type the whole word — just the first few letters `ter` or `term` is usually enough.
+In fact, you don't even need to typically type the whole word -- just the first few letters `ter` or `term` is usually enough.

 When Terminal first opens, you should see a small window with this text in it: